johanberntsson/ozmoo/documentation/vmem.md

 The first_banked_memory_page variable stored the high byte of the first 512 block of RAM that isn't always visible.
-On the C64 this is $d0, since the I/O registers are located from $d000, and unrestricted reading/writing to these memory position create all kinds of trouble.
+On the C64 this is $d0, since the I/O registers are located from $d000, and unrestricted reading/writing to these memory position cause all kinds of trouble.

 When read_byte_at_z_address detects that we want to read data from a block under